 On June 11, 2008, Canada’s Prime Minister, the Right Honourable Stephen Harper, publically apologized to Canada’s Aboriginal Peoples for the IRS system, admitting that residential schools were part of a Canadian policy on forced Aboriginal assimilation.
 Prime Minister Harper and the leaders of every major federal political party in Canada publically decreed there was no place left in Canada for the policy of forced Aboriginal assimilation.

-Nothing has changed since the IRRSA was signed: The Inuit in Nunavut are still without food, First Nation women are still missing in British Columbia, Aboriginal suicide rates and life expectancies have not changed, there is no Aboriginal education system, the gap in wealth between Aboriginal communities and non-Aboriginal communities has not narrowed, etc.; and, unfortunately, nothing will change.
+Nothing has changed since the IRRSA was signed and the apology given: The Inuit in Nunavut are still without food, First Nation women are still missing, Indigenous suicide rates and life expectancies have not changed, there is no Indigenous education system, the gap in wealth between Indigenous communities and non-Indigenous communities has not narrowed, etc.; and, unfortunately, nothing will change.
 There is simply no mechanism in place that will result in the change needed to solve these and other problems facing Canada’s native people; problems created by the IRS system and the policy of forced assimilation.

 Reconciliation is the act of reconciling where, in this instance, to reconcile is to restore, repair or make good again to achieve a settlement.
-The TRC’s mandate is about revealing the IRS system for what it was.
-It is not about restoration.
-Aboriginal people in Canada still need to have their lives restored to achieve settlement.
+The TRC’s mandate was about revealing the IRS system for what it was.
+It was not about restoration.
+Indigenous people in Canada still need to have their lives restored to achieve settlement.
 They need to be given back tools taken from them through which solutions can be built.
-These tools are traditional Aboriginal infrastructures, infrastructures that were destroyed by the IRS system and forced assimilation.
-Canada’s Aboriginal Peoples need to have their traditional infrastructures restored and repaired to achieve settlement and permanently solve problems facing their communities.
+These tools are traditional Indigenous infrastructures, infrastructures that were destroyed by the IRS system and forced assimilation.
+Canada’s Indigenous Peoples need to have their traditional infrastructures restored and repaired to achieve settlement and permanently solve problems facing their communities.

-Non-aboriginal people built Canadian law and regulation purposely excluding Aboriginal rights.
-Because of this, the identity of Canada’s Indigenous people is not part of Canada’s national fabric and so, Canadian law and regulation do not allow the expression (protection) of Aboriginal rights.
-Canada’s policies, legislation, services and programs therefore do not recognize, and are antagonistic to, Aboriginal rights to self-determination, self-governance, manage traditional lands, and develop distinct economies based on traditional pursuits.
-The dysfunctional legacy from Canada’s refusal to protect Aboriginal rights is the absence of functioning (respectful) traditional Aboriginal infrastructure (services and roles); including infrastructures for, trade and commerce, education, resource management, traditional foods, health, justice and more.
+Non-Indigenous people built Canadian law and regulations purposely excluding Indigenous rights.
+Because of this, the identity of Canada’s Indigenous people is not part of Canada’s national fabric and so, Canadian law and regulation do not allow the expression (protection) of Indigenous rights.
+Canada’s policies, legislation, services and programs therefore do not recognize, and are antagonistic to, Indigenous rights to self-determination, self-governance, manage traditional lands, and develop distinct economies based on traditional pursuits and their resources.
+The dysfunctional legacy from Canada’s refusal to protect Indigenous rights is the absence of functioning traditional Indigenous infrastructure; including infrastructures for, trade and commerce, education, resource management, traditional foods, health, justice and more.

-In 1982, when Aboriginal and Treaty rights were included into the Constitution Act, Canada created a dichotomy that, if left unresolved, will lead to the separation of Canada’s Indigenous Peoples and destroy Canada.
-Canada recognized Aboriginal rights without an infrastructure through which they could be expressed and respected, placing Aboriginal and non-aboriginal people on a collision course.
+In 1982, when Indigenous and Treaty rights were included into the Constitution Act, Canada created a dichotomy that, if left unresolved, will lead to the separation of Canada’s Indigenous Peoples and destroy Canada.
+Canada recognized Indigenous rights without an infrastructure through which they could be expressed and respected, placing Indigenous and non-Indigenous people on a collision course.
 There are only two paths now available to Canada:

-1- Canada can refuse to change, preventing further infiltration of Aboriginal rights into Canadian infrastructure.
+1- Canada can refuse to change, preventing further infiltration of Indigenous rights into Canadian infrastructure.
 However, this path will violate the Constitution Act (1982) and international laws on the rights of Indigenous People6 and Genocide7.
-The ultimate result of this choice will be the division of Canada into Aboriginal and non-aboriginal states.
+The ultimate result of this choice will be the division of Canada into Indigenous and non-Indigenous states.

-2- Canada can change, respectfully harmonizing Aboriginal rights and identities into Canadian infrastructure.
-This can be done by obtaining definition for Aboriginal law and regulation through meaningful consultation.
-The ultimate result of this path will be the restoration of Aboriginal rights, respect, and missing traditional infrastructure; the reconciliation of Canada with its First Peoples.
+2- Canada can change, respectfully harmonizing Indigenous rights and identities into Canadian infrastructure.
+This can be done by obtaining definition for Indigenous law and regulation through meaningful consultation.
+The ultimate result of this path will be the restoration of Indigenous rights, respect, and missing traditional infrastructure; the reconciliation of Canada with its First Peoples.

-All of Canada’s infrastructures have been built without the inclusion of Aboriginal rights.
+All of Canada’s infrastructures have been built without the inclusion of Indigenous rights.
 Now that Aboriginal rights have been recognized by Canadian legislation within the constitution, Canada’s infrastructure must change or Canada must enforce its policy of forced assimilation and continue living a lie.
-In words from the Report of the Royal Commission on Aboriginal Peoples8,
+In words from the Report of the Royal Commission on Aboriginal People8,

 “A country cannot be built on a living lie.
 We know now, if the original settlers did not, that this country was not terra nullius at the time of contact and that the newcomers did not ‘discover’ it in any meaningful sense.
 We know also that the peoples who lived here had their own systems of law and governance, their own customs, languages and cultures.
 They were not untutored and ignorant; they were simply cast by the Creator in a different mould, one beyond the experience and comprehension of the new arrivals.
 They had a different view of the world and their place in it and a different set of norms and values to live by.”

-The means to reconciliation is through the rebuilding of destroyed traditional Aboriginal infrastructures.
-Infrastructure is rebuilt by harmonizing Aboriginal rights and identities with Canadian infrastructure to create respectful infrastructures that honour and protect both Aboriginal and non-aboriginal rights.
+The means to reconciliation is through the rebuilding of destroyed traditional Indigenous infrastructures.
+Infrastructure is rebuilt by harmonizing Indigenous rights and identities with Canadian infrastructure to create respectful infrastructures that honour and protect both Indigenous and non-Indigenous rights.

 Detailed national infrastructures do not exist until citizens have a need that must be met.
-Aboriginal Peoples in Canada are in need and have been for decades.
-The reason their needs have not been met is because Aboriginal rights have been withheld by Canada’s assimilation policy.
+Indigenous Peoples in Canada are in need and have been for decades.
+The reason their needs have not been met is because Indigenous rights have been withheld by Canada’s assimilation policy.

 When citizens have a need, it must be translated into a functional program capable of providing the solution to that need.
 The process happening between the need and the functioning program is the mechanism of change.
 The finished mechanism of change for a nation’s need is the infrastructure for the program providing the solution (Diagram 2).